-Faculty readers function as reviewers and will read the Comprehensive Examination paper only at the time of final submission.
+Faculty readers function as reviewers and will read the comprehensive examination paper only at the time of final submission.
 Therefore, once the examination proposal is approved the role of the readers is evaluative, not consultative.
-The student's adviser also plays an active consulting role during preparation for the Comprehensive Paper Proposal.
-However, after a paper proposal is accepted, the adviser's role is largely administrative.
-As chairperson of the comprehensive oral examination, the adviser's responsibility is to ensure a fair hearing for the student, consistent with the criteria established in this document.
-A student's adviser and other faculty may offer general consultation at any point during the Comprehensive Examination process.
+The student's advisor also plays an active consulting role during preparation for the comprehensive paper proposal.
+However, after a paper proposal is accepted, the advisor's role is largely administrative.
+As chairperson and member of the comprehensive oral examination committee, the advisor's responsibility is to advise the student and to ensure a fair hearing for the student, consistent with the criteria established in this document.
+A student's advisor and other faculty may offer general consultation at any point during the comprehensive examination process.
 However, no faculty member will read all or a portion of a comprehensive proposal or paper prior to the time it is forwarded to the assigned readers for reading.